masayukig/presentty/example/demo.rst

    This sets the transition style.
 Values are: 'dissolve', 'pan', 'tilt', or 'cut'.
 The optional argument of 'duration' sets the duration of the transition in seconds (0.4 seconds by default).
-   The same syntax may be used within a slide to override thes transition for that slide alone.
+   The same syntax may be used within a slide to override these transition for that slide alone.

    .. transition:: dissolve